Current Sally McCubbin Current Sally McCubbin

 Read More

-A cherished Prince Edward County tradition since 2013.
-Two magical evenings of arts and music.
+A cherished Prince Edward County tradition.
+Two magical evenings of arts and music, November 6 & 7, 2026.

 The Department of Illumination lights up the night with The Firelight Lantern Festival, a cherished Prince Edward County tradition since 2013.
 Two magical evenings of arts and music will unfold at the Crystal Palace in Picton, Ontario.
 November 6 & 7, 2026.
 Friday night’s musical headliner is Grievous Angels and Saturday night’s headliner will be Cue The Funk!
 Save the date!